 Andrew N. Harrington

-Title: Associate Professor of Computer Science
+Title/s: Associate Professor of Computer Science; Graduate Program Director

-Office #: LT 529 (WTC) and LH-104 (LSC)
+Office #: LT 529 (WTC) and Cudahy 417 (LSC)

-Phone: 312.915.7982, 773.508.3782
+Phone: 312.915.7982, 773.508.3783

-Dr. Harrington earned a B.S. in applied mathematics from Brown University and a Ph.D. in mathematics from Stanford University.
+Dr. Harrington earned a BS in applied mathematics from Brown University and a PhD in mathematics from Stanford University.
 Prior to joining Loyola's faculty, he was an Assistant Professor at the Georgia Institute of Technology and worked as a programmer for both the Brookhaven National Laboratory and the John Hancock Insurance Company.
 While on leave from Loyola, Dr. Harrington was a senior scientist at Iterated Systems in Atlanta, Georgia, where he worked on fractal image compression.
 Dr. Harrington currently serves as coach of Loyola's programming teams which compete annually in the ACM International Collegiate Programming Contest.